Only Political Imagination Can Save the Iran Deal

 Everyone hoped this deal was going to make the Iranian government good people.
 But no one looked at the history of Iran, no one looked at all the past aggressions that they have shown and what we are saying is this deal doesn’t change all that, and this deal doesn’t change what is happening right now.

 Haley’s lack of even basic thinking on the implications of withdrawal is perhaps best demonstrated by her deflection of a question by AEI scholar Michael Rubin, who asked “Did the JCPOA encourage and embolden the reformists in Iran?”
 Rubin’s question spoke to what Jervis calls the “operational milieu,” the world in which policies are carried out.
 U.S. withdrawal from the nuclear deal will obviously affect the direction of reformist politics in Iran.
-But Haley was unable to engage, replying “It is a great question, but I don’t know have the answers to it.”
+But Haley was unable to engage, replying “It is a great question, but I don’t have the answers to it.”
 She very immediately invoked her psychological milieu.
 “But what I do have the answers to is the historic nature of the Iranian regime,” she continued.
 “They are not going to change their stripes just because of a deal.”

 It might seem quaint to suggest that the core issue in US-Iran relations is one of political imagination, rather than the harsh material consequences of proxy conflict and coercive legislation.
 But imagination is highly functional.
 It helps keep misperceptions in check and ensure that actors can respond appropriately to potential threats and opportunities.